Western Washington University · Bellingham, Washington

 Manufacturing and Supply Chain Management, BS

-Manufacturing and Supply Chain Management contains four components which provide students with the knowledge needed to effectively manage and lead in the manufacturing environment.
+The Department of Decision Sciences’ unique Manufacturing and Supply Chain Management Bachelor of Science program is the product of a cooperative effort between faculty and industry which has resulted in a curriculum that combines leadership, technology, and operations management.
+Students majoring in the program receive an integrated professional education.
 The Operations Management component develops knowledge on process design and analysis, materials planning and control systems, quality improvement, and strategic decisions.
 The Business component provides an understanding of business fundamentals as well as current business trends and practices.
-The Engineering Technology segment provides students with a solid grounding in engineering and manufacturing fundamentals, including computer-aided design and materials sciences.
+The Engineering Technology segment provides students with a solid grounding in engineering and manufacturing fundamentals, including computer-aided design with materials sciences.
 Finally, the work experience component provides a real-world work experience that directly relates to students’ education.

 Why Should I Consider this Major?

 The Manufacturing and Supply Chain Management program is designed and highly influenced by the businesses that most need the services of well prepared students to meet the changing needs of the marketplace.
 The active involvement of regional industry through our board of advisors has resulted in nearly 100% placement of our graduates.
 Industries’ generosity through scholarships and internships coupled with a curriculum taught by dedicated and accomplished faculty is a winning combination.
 Graduates find challenging and rewarding careers that are in high demand.

 - Project Engineer

 - Business Systems Analyst